dojoe/Twonkie/README.md

 # Similar projects

  * As luck would have it, [Greg Davill](https://github.com/gregdavill) started a project with the exact same goal at a very similar time, so there's now two of us :) https://github.com/gregdavill/PD-sniffer
+ * [XenGi](https://github.com/XenGi) built a version of Twonkie v2.0 which uses a 0.8mm PCB and industry-standard straddle mount USB-C connectors.
+After [a bit of deliberation](https://github.com/dojoe/Twonkie/issues/10) I decided to stick with the 1.6mm PCB for stability and availability reasons but if you prefer a less haxxy way of attaching the connectors (and a 3D printed case!) feel free to check out his repo: https://gitlab.com/XenGi/Twonkie

 # Licenses

 ## Hardware (as found in the `hw` subdirectory)